 Introduces students to a variety of massage modalities that can be safely integrated into a massage practice.
 Modalities covered include fascial techniques, acupressure, seated massage, and side-lying.
 Indications, contra-indications, and treatment modifications will be identified.
-Prerequisite: Successful completion of MASST 112 and MASST 120.

 MASST 120 - Swedish Massage Practice (4)